GMOD/jbrowse-components/website/docs/tutorials/simple_plugin.md

 Now that we've configured the jexl function to our JBrowse session, we can use it essentially anywhere.

-While we could programatically tell certain displays to use this jexl function when they perform an action, for our use case (clicking a chord on the circular view), we can simply write it into our config file.
+While we could programmatically tell certain displays to use this jexl function when they perform an action, for our use case (clicking a chord on the circular view), we can simply write it into our config file.